Videodrome: Editing

-Cronenberg stated that the first test screening of a 72-75 minute cut of the film was "the most disastrous screening you can imagine".
+Cronenberg stated that the first test screening of a 72–75 minute cut of the film was "the most disastrous screening you can imagine".
 He and editor Ronald Sanders "thought we had cut it really tight, but it was totally incomprehensible that you didn't even know that Max Renn worked at Civic TV, I'd cut out all the footage that explained that".

 The MPAA requested multiple edits to the film.
 Bob Remy, the head of Universal Pictures, also suggested removing the scene in Samurai Dreams showing the dildo.
 Cronenberg was confused by Remy's suggestion as the "MPAA didn't even ask me to cut that.
 Why is he asking me to cut that".
 Thom Mount told Cronenberg that it was due to Remy having "a problem with cocks".
 The film's runtime was 87 minutes and 18 seconds in Canada and the United States, but was 15 seconds longer in the international version.

 Cronenberg was critical of edits Universal Pictures performed on the film without request from the MPAA.

 Themes

 According to Tim Lucas, Videodrome deals with "the impression of a sprawlingly technological world on our human senses; the fascination and horror of sex and violence; and the boundaries of reality and consciousness."

+The character of Brian O'Blivion is based on the media theories of Marshall McLuhan, with Mikel J. Koven, writing for Postscript: A Journal of Graduate School Criticism and Theory, arguing that, "Videodrome makes McLuhan's philosophy literal by programing Max as one would a VCR, by the insertion of a video cassette into a gaping hole in his abdomen."

+Writing for film journal, Screening the Box, Olga Thierbach-McLean notes that the titular Videodrome is reflective of the exponential growth of cable television in mid 1970s and 1980s and the resulting cultural upheaval.
+Furthermore, the film's central conflict over the control of Videodrome is heavily tied to the tension between public advancement and accumulation of private wealth in the expanding television industry.

+Other scholars have focused on the film's themes surrounding sexuality, and pornography in particular.
+In Canadian Journal of Social and Political Theory, Bart Testa ties the production and control of erotic media to power, arguing that Max, as a distributor of pornographic media, begins the film as, "...the exacting consumer, the capitalized collector and especially... the discerning eye of videoporn...".
+However, as the plot progresses and he is influenced by Videodrome, " Max's position is flipped over, reversed and, in that reversal Max's mastery is transformed into a viciously imaged victimhood."